tymyrddin/purple/source/docs/ai-security/policy.md

 across those configurations.
 In production environments with multiple AI-assisted workflows, that testing is rarely comprehensive.

-## What interpretive constraints change about enforcement
+## Interpretive constraints reshape enforcement

 Policy constraints expressed as instructions to a model enforce what the model understands the policy to mean.